abhpd/hacktoberfest2021/README.md

 #  ❗️ This Project is no longer accepting PRs since the project is excluded from hacktoberfest.
-Thnaks to everyone for contributing and we hope it was a good learning experience on open source for you all.
+# Thanks to everyone for contributing and we hope it was a good learning experience on open source for you all.

 # ✨ hacktoberfest2021 💫